MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 After joining the program, you will receive an email confirming your enrollment.

 Install the MSIX Packaging Tool from the Microsoft Store [here](https://www.microsoft.com/en-us/p/msix-packaging-tool/9n5lw3jbcxkf).
 Make you are logged in with the Microsoft account that you used to sign up for the MSIX Packaging Tool Insider Program.
 Next, go to the product description page and click **Install** to begin the installation.
+Insider builds are not available for offline distribution.

 If the tool is already installed on your computer, check the installed version.
 Run the MSIX Packaging Tool, click the gear icon on the top right, and then click the **About** tab see the version.
 The app version should match the current Insider Preview build from the section [below](#current-insider-preview-build).